 Portable chargers range in size and shape from the size of a tube of lipstick to a cell phone to something larger.
 Portable chargers are convenient and easy to pack into your carry-on as you sightsee each day.

-When I say, “Bring along a portable charger or two…”, I mean two if you have kids who use up all of their battery playing games and using social media and want to charge their phone.
+When you read, “Bring along a portable charger or two…”, take that to mean two if you have kids who use up all of their cell phone battery playing games and using social media and want to charge their phone.
 Having two, means there is one available for you so you can map the train schedules back to the hotel.
-Only somewhat important right?
+That’s only somewhat important right?

 As you are flying, headphones are great for watching movies, blocking out noisy babies and chatty seat mates, or cancelling out noise as you try to sleep.
 You have options, so discover what will work best for you.